498_26_20230212_AJF08190_FossMedia.jpg

 Downey's Butte

-0.5 km / 0.3 miles
+0.5 km / 0.3 miles • 2-way trail

-This one-way expert trail starts at the north side of Montagne’s Meander.
+This two-way expert trail starts at the north side of Montagne’s Meander.
 It is a steep, continuous climb up to the high point known as Downey’s Butte.
 A very fun descent brings you back onto Montagne’s Meander.
 Weaving through the lodgepole forests, it is a cutoff across Montagne’s loop.

 Brackett Creek

-1.5 km / 0.9 miles
+1.5 km / 0.9 miles • 2-way trail

 Norway

-1.7 km / 1.1 miles
+1.7 km / 1.1 miles • 1-way trail

 This figure-eight trail departs from Logger’s Loop.
 It involves a few short, steep climbs before making a fun, sweeping downhill that returns you onto Logger’s.